mikeyb585/tasksociety/README.md

 # tasksociety
-A lightweight productivity tool that stores tasks
+A lightweight productivity tool that stores tasks.

 ## Project Description
 In this project I used Font Awesome provided by Bootstrap for the icons and Materialize CSS for the framework.
 I created this